-If you have any questions about this division, please send an email to the Registrar, Carrie Cu.
+If you have any questions about this division, please send an email to the Registrar, Ulysses Yan.

 Majors A is LMB's top division.
 Most of the players in this division are baseball aged 11 or 12, however a few baseball age 10-year olds may be drafted on teams if their assessment scores are high enough.
 Players in this division have usually played at least two years of player-pitched baseball.
 New players are encouraged to play at the Majors B level even if they are a baseball ages 12.

 All players registered in this division are required to attend pre-season assessments.
 We cannot guarantee that non-attendees will be placed in the division they are registered for.

-**For players who wish to play in MINORS, MAJORS B OR MAJORS A assessments are currently scheduled to be held outdoors on February 5th, 6th, 9th and 12th.
+**For players who wish to play in MINORS, MAJORS B OR MAJORS A assessments are required and the schedule will be announced shortly.

 Players baseball aged 10 or 11 who registered for Majors A but are not drafted onto a Majors A team will be drafted onto a team in the Majors B division.
 This is done with the intention to place each child in a situation where they can have fun and develop their skills.

 For children who are baseball aged 12, Little League mandates that they play on a Majors A team unless the parent signs a waiver stating their desire to play at a lower level (Majors B).
 Following the assessments, players who the coaching staff feel will struggle to compete at the Majors A level may be contacted by the Player Agent to discuss whether the player would consider moving to Majors B.